rweald/rweald.github.com/source/_posts/2013-06-02-what-doctor-will-you-see-next.markdown

 If you would like to see more than just the top 20 referrals by provider type you can download the complete list [here](http://bit.ly/19zzTER)

 Finally, I can't resist a sexy visualization that helps to convey the elegance of the [DocGraph](http://docgraph.org/?page_id=4) dataset.
 Below you will find a visualization of the referrals between provider types.
 The thickness of the edge reflects the number of patients that are referred between the two provider types.
+To create the visualization I used the open source [Gephi](http://gephi.org/) graph visualization platform.

 <span style="font-size: 0.8em; font-style: italic;">